gobo-eiffel/gobo/Readme.txt

 Eiffel compiler while taking advantage of the goodies included in this package.

-The software included in this package is copyrighted freeware distributed under the terms and conditions of the Eiffel Forum License version 2 as specified in file License.txt.
+The software included in this package is copyrighted freeware distributed under the terms and conditions of the MIT License as specified in file License.txt.
 Gobo Eiffel is a multi-developer open-source project whose development is hosted at SourceForge (https://sourceforge.net/projects/gobo-eiffel/) while the official stite